klemenkenda/o-gpsy/README.md

    * Manual for usage of the app
        * Desktop
        * Phone
+* Development
+   * Using flow for type checking
+   * Using jest for unit tests

 > Help is needed!
 Developers welcome.
 Support from future users (testing, beta testing) too. :)